muhme/joomla-branches-tester/README.md

    For example, using `https://github.com/Elfangor93/joomla-cms:mod_community_info`.
    In this case, exactly one version must be provided, and it should match the version of the given `joomla-cms` cloned repository.
-5. The Docker `jbt_network`, used by all containers, defaults to IPv4.
+5. The Docker `jbt-network`, used by all containers, defaults to IPv4.
    To use IPv6, run the script with the `IPv6` option.
    This will configure the Docker network to use IPv6.
 6. The optional `recreate` option is used to create or recreate one web server container